 You can make your macOS desktop more convenient and more efficient by splitting the screen with two application windows.
-Splitting the screen means that macOS switches to full-screen mode, where one application window takes up the left side of the desktop, and a second application window takes up the right side of the desktop.
+This is called Split View and it means that macOS switches to full-screen mode, where one application window takes up the left side of the desktop, and a second application window takes up the right side of the desktop.
 With these windows arranged side by side, the content of both windows remains visible at all times, so you can easily refer to one window while working in the other.